Gender Diversity Policy

 - unauthorized and/or unnecessary physical contact;

-Note: Harassment does not occur where a supervisor gives legitimate directions or instructions to an employee in the course of employment or conducts performance reviews in accordance with the College's normal procedures.
+Note: Harassment or workplace harassment (personal/psychological harassment) does not occur where a supervisor gives legitimate directions or instructions to an employee in the course of employment or conducts performance reviews in accordance with the College's Faculty Evaluation Procedure, or its equivalent.

 An individual does not have to be the person targeted by the anti-trans comments to experience a poisoned environment.
 A person who is subjected to overhearing anti-trans slurs or sexually offensive jokes, or viewing offensive cartoons or sexually explicit, suggestive or demeaning pictures may view the behaviour as poisoning the environment.
 Some examples of poisoning the environment are: